 H5P interactive content

-Inspera Online Assessments is the University’s platform for delivering online examinations.
+The University’s platform for delivering online test and exams.

 Library resources

-The Library resources app (or LibGuides) has been integrated with Canvas.
-It allows you to embed Library subject guides within your course.
+The Library resources app (or LibGuides) has been integrated with Canvas, It embeds Library subject guides within your course.

 Lucid for Education

-Lucid for Education is a suite of collaborative tools integrated into Canvas, designed to enhance brainstorming, discussions, and visual learning through interactive whiteboards and diagramming.
+A suite of collaboration tools integrated into Canvas to enhance brainstorming, discussions, and visual learning through interactive whiteboards and diagrams.

 Microsoft 365